 Once a student has returned to full academics, then he/she begins our Return to Play protocol.
 This is a gradual five-step process to ensure a safe return to sport.
 Each step is performed on a separate day, so the student will return no sooner than five days after his/her first symptom-free day.

-All questions regarding the STAB Concussion Program should be directed to Head Athletic Trainer Shari Norte.
+All questions regarding the Concussion Policy should be directed to the athletic trainers.